-Last weekend I made Arugula Walnut Pesto and I’ve been reaping the benefits of this unique recipe all week.
+Last weekend I made a Walnut Pesto with Arugula and I’ve been reaping the benefits of this unique recipe all week.
 Typically, a pesto recipe contains basil and pine nuts, but basil is pretty expensive in large quantities and I’m a huge arugula fan, so I decided to make the swap.
 I knew walnuts could be a sub for pine nuts too, so I gave it a shot.

-I originally made this Arugula Walnut Pesto for some pasta we were having the same night.
+I originally made this Walnut Pesto for some pasta we were having the same night.
 It worked as expected – adding a fresh, garlicky flavor to the pasta.
 The recipe made 20 servings though, so I had a lot of pesto left to use.
 Slightly sick of pasta, I experimented with this flavorful pesto all week on pizza, garlic bread, breakfast sandwiches and turkey melts.
 It was delicious.
 Every.
 Single.
 Time.

 The arugula and walnut worked just how I expected them to in the recipe, but the toasted garlic and salty parmesan really shined through and elevated whatever it was used on.
 Here are my 5 favorites uses for this pesto (besides pasta):

 - Pizza – drizzle a small amount over a tomato, mozzarella and chicken pizza.
 It won’t disappoint.

 - Breakfast Sandwich – Add some as a “spread” on your breakfast sandwich in the morning.
 It goes great with eggs, cheese and sausage.